 - Sign up for updates if you’re in the pre-launch phase of your business and want to capture email addresses

 Beyond the messaging and CTA on the homepage header, decide what other information you want to include on your homepage.
 You could include benefits of your products or services, how it works, or testimonials from customers.
-Remember: Your content should answer your user’s most important questions about what you offer.

 You can include contact information on your About page or build out a separate page if it’s more important (for example, if you run a cleaning service who wants to generate leads through your website.)
 Most contact pages include a form that connects to your email address.
 You can also show a phone number, physical address, and hours of operation if relevant to your business.

-If you’re a service-based business…
+If you own a service-based business…

 Outline all the services you offer and the benefits of each — remember, it’s all about how you help the customer.
 If you provide packages or plans, such as a personal training or coaching package, include the pricing on this page.